CLeeSpruit/Vivi/README.md

 ### How to Contribute
 1. Fork this repository
 2. Create a branch: ```git checkout -b <branch_name>```
-    - There's no standard for branch names, but if it's connected to an issue try starting with i(issue-number)_branch-name.
-Ex: i17_My-cool-branch-name
-3. Make your changes and commit them: ```git commit -m '<commit_message>'```
+3. Make your changes and commit using : ```npm run commit```
-    - It's not enforced, but please remeber to write unit tests, if applicable.
+    - Please remeber to write tests, if applicable.
     - You can run tests by running ```npm run test```.
 Or if you have jest installed, you can run it for specific files.
     - Note: There seems to be a bug with running code coverage along with debugging in VS Code.
 You can turn off coverage in the jest.config.js file by commenting "collectCoverage: true" out or setting it to false.
 4. Push to the original branch: ```git push origin https://github.com/CassandraSpruit/Vivi.git```